je-marco/Portfolio_Project/README.md

-# My portfolio showcasing my skills in data analytics
+# My Portfolio Showcasing My Skills in Data Analytics

 ## Project 1: Sales Dashboard for a Bakery Business